COVID can be confusing but you do NOT have to be confused

-THERE IS NO COST TO GET YOUR COVID-19 VACCINATION
+THERE IS NEVER A COST TO GET YOUR COVID-19 VACCINATION

-The vaccine will be available to everyone who wants it at no cost.
+The vaccine is available to everyone who wants it at no cost to you.
 If you have insurance, you will be asked to provide your insurance card.
 The organization giving the actual shot will bill your insurance a small fee for their service.
 There is no co-pay or deductible.
+There is never a cost to you.
 If you do not have insurance, the provider will bill the federal government for that fee, which is paid through the Provider Relief Fund.
 Whether you have insurance or not, you should never pay anything to get your COVID immunization.

 For assistance with transportation to your immunization appointment, please contact your local Area Agency on Aging